meilongzhang/Polar-Hierarchical-Mamba/README.md

-# Polar-Fast-Cartesian-Full: Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences
+# Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences

 <!-- [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2406.10700) -->

 This repo is the official implementation of our WACV 2026 paper **Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences** and our 4DV @ CVPR 2025 paper **Polar Hierarchical Mamba**.
-Our PFCF model achieves start-of-the-art streaming performance on Waymo Open.
+Our Polar-Fast-Cartesian-Full (PFCF) model achieves start-of-the-art streaming performance on Waymo Open.
 It processes partial sectors of scanning LiDAR outputs via a polar-native 3D Polar Hierarchical Mamba (PHiM) backbone and streaming sector buffer, achieving full-scan accuracy at streaming speed.

 ## 🔥News
-- [25-11-11] Polar-Fast-Cartesian-Full is accepted by **WACV 2026!**
+- [25-11-11] Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences is accepted by **WACV 2026!**
 - [25-04-28] Polar Hierarchical Mamba is accepted by **4DV @ CVPR 2025!**

 ## 📘TODO